devandapaige/portfolio/README.md

 2. Created a mood board (in assets folder) and [wireframe](https://whimsical.com/portfolio-Srh76YpHunCeGpuhNF47jY@2Ux7TurymN91vtafjqjY) to break down what the site will look like and what components are needed.
 3. Created a `Components` folder with the following components per the wireframe: `Header, About, ProjectsSection, ProjectCard, Skills, Contact, Footer`.
 4. Created a draft within each new component to get the content needed onto the website.
 The App.js component was updated with the imported components.
+5. Drafted out a simple backend to hold my projects for the ProjectsSection & ProjectCard components.